-Either you or the Crown may apply to the court for a “trial by judge order”, which means you will be tried by a judge alone.
-The court will make a trial by judge order if both you and the Crown agree to you being tried by the judge alone.
+Either the defence or the prosecution may apply to the court for a “trial by judge order”, which means the defendant will be tried by a judge alone.
+The court will make a trial by judge order if both the defence and the Crown agree to the trial being heard by judge alone.

-For the court to make a trial by judge order it must also be satisfied that you have sought and received advice in relation to the effect of such an order from an Australian lawyer.
+For the court to make a trial by judge order it must also be satisfied that the defendant has received legal advice in relation to the effect of such an order.

-If the Crown does not agree to you being tried by a judge alone, the court can still make a trial by judge order if it considers it to be in the interest of justice to do so.
+If the Crown does not agree to the defendant being tried by a judge alone, the court can still make a trial by judge order if it considers it to be in the interest of justice to do so.

-When will a court refuse an Application for a Judge Only Trial?
+When will a court refuse an application for a trial by judge alone?

-If you object to being tried by a judge alone the court must not make a trial by judge order.
+If the defendant objects to being tried by a judge alone the court must not make a trial by judge order.